myself659/zku-assignments/2-week2/week2.md

 ## 2. Explain in brief what is a ZK VM (virtual machine) and how it works?

-ZK VM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.
-It is the key to building an EVM-compatible ZK Rollup while preserving the battle-tested code and knowledge gained after years of working with Solidity.
+ZK VM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.It is the key to building an EVM-compatible ZK Rollup while preserving the battle-tested code and knowledge gained after years of working with Solidity.

 <!--